 traveler guidelines.
 More information: www.visitbarbados.org.
 Updated April 12.

-• Dominican Republic: Open to U.S. visitors.
-The Dominican Republic eliminated the entry requirement for proof of a negative Covid-19 test result on Sept.15.
-All travelers are still required to fill out a Traveler's Health Affidavit.
+Open to U.S. visitors.
+All travelers are required to fill out a Traveler's Health Affidavit.
 Travelers will get a temperature check upon arrival.
-In place of the test result is a rapid Breathalyzer-style test that will be performed on randomly selected travelers upon arrival.
+A rapid Breathalyzer-style test will be performed on randomly selected travelers upon arrival.
 The test takes five minutes and detects if a traveler was exposed or infected within the last four hours.
 If positive, the traveler quarantines in a designated area within his hotel and is regularly tested until symptoms are gone.
-Health and travel insurance coverage that covers hospitalization for coronavirus in the DR, telemedicine services, costs for extended hotel stays and airline ticket changes is required.
+Health and travel insurance coverage that covers hospitalization for coronavirus in the DR, telemedicine services, costs for extended hotel stays and airline ticket changes is required and is free to travelers through July 30.
 More information: godominicanrepublic.com.
-Updated May 5.
+Updated June 8.

-• Grenada: Open to U.S. visitors.
-Fully vaccinated travelers entering Grenada after May 1 only have to
+Open to U.S. visitors.
+Fully vaccinated travelers entering Grenada only have to

 quarantine for 48 hours, pending a negative PCR test upon arrival.
 They